 As part of the Gatekeeper authorization, the affordable housing project was proposed to be seven stories and 105 units, totaling about 157,000 square feet.
 Based on community feedback and other design progression, Alta Housing reduced the height of the structure to six stories and increased the unit count to 108 affordable units, totaling 150,084 square feet.
-The project proposes to take advantage of State Density Bonus law with a request for a 32% density bonus, although the project qualifies for up to a 50%-density increase.

-The rezoning request (discussed earlier in this report) would allow the residential use pursuant to specific development standards (e.g., FAR, setbacks, building heights, etc.) defined by the project.
+The project proposes to take advantage of State Density Bonus provisions with a request to increase density from 80 units/acre to 104 units/acre for a density bonus of 33%.
+The rezoning of the site to P (Planned Community) would allow the residential use pursuant to development standards (e.g., FAR, setbacks, building heights, etc.) defined by the project for this site.